 Attempting to join() a thread before starting it will result in a runtime error

-premature termination of the child threads, the parent must join() each non-daemonic child to wait for them to terminate before proceeding.
-It is important to prevent Python processes or threads from waiting on daemon processes or threads since the daemons never complete until the program exits.
-To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested threads to be marked as done before proceeding.

-If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in a deadlock unless all items in the queue have been consumed.

-Multiprocessing model XXXXX
+Multiprocessing model

 Multiple processes in Python do not have shared data, thus no synchronization is required to access such data.
 However, other resources such as OS-level variables or files, can be accessed by multiple processes and require synchronization.
 In order to communicate data or state between processes, Python provides API’s for pipes, queues, and files.
 Some mechanisms (i.e. queues) are designed to be usable by multiple processes by encapsulating the interface to each in multiprocess-safe calls.
 For pipes and files, Python does not provide automatic synchronization between multiple readers or writers of the pipe or file, and thus explicit synchronizations is the responsibility of the programmer.
 Process locks or process semaphores can be used to guarantee exclusivity.

-Note: The issues related to multiple threads attempting to access the same interprocess communication abstraction are discussed above under Threading model.
+Note that the issues related to multiple threads attempting to access the same interprocess communication abstraction are discussed above under Threading model.

 Processes that have been created may need to return a result.
 This is accomplished via the join() method.
 See 6.61 Concurrency – data access [CGX].
 There are a number of possible errors associated with the joining of threads or processes: